TodePond/TodePondDotCom/sky/the-problem-with-independent-researchers/readme.md

 <br>

-Twenty to thirty independent researchers sat in a circle.
+Twenty to thirty independent researchers sat down in a circle.

 They all shared their struggles with [building community](https://www.todepond.com/wikiblogarden/blending/goals/community/) and working with others.